Rylan Clark: Channel 5 (2013–2018)

-ITV (2014–present)
+ITV (2014–2020, 2023–)

-Since the tenth series of The X Factor, Clark has provided all the gossip from the show on This Morning.
-He has also acted as a Hub presenter until its removal from the programme in 2014.
+During the tenth series of The X Factor, Clark provided the gossip from the show on This Morning and also acted as a Hub presenter until its removal from the programme in 2014.
 Since late 2014, Clark has also been credited as the main relief presenter for the series.
 He has presented with others including Ruth Langsford, Lorraine Kelly, Dan Neal (his ex-husband), Alison Hammond, Phillip Schofield, Holly Willoughby, Amanda Holden, Sarah Greene, Geri Halliwell, Gok Wan, Lisa Snowdon, Emma Willis, Rochelle Humes and Eamonn Holmes.
 On 1 July 2016, it was confirmed that Clark would co-host The Xtra Factor Live with Matt Edmondson.
 This would be the second time that a former X Factor contestant has co-hosted the series, the first being Olly Murs, who had co-hosted from 2011 to 2012.

 In January 2017, it was announced that Clark would present a new daytime game show for ITV called Babushka.
-He also hosted a non-broadcast pilot for ITV2 panel show Codswallop.
+The show ended after one series.
+Clark also hosted a non-broadcast pilot for ITV2 panel show Codswallop.
 However, it was not commissioned for a full series.
-In December 2017, it was announced that Rylan would be taking a break from his duties with This Morning from the following January for a few months.
+In December 2017, Rylan took a break from This Morning from the following January for a few months.
 Clark returned to This Morning briefly in both April 2018, July 2018 and August 2018 as a main show stand-in presenter.
 On 10 July 2019, it was revealed that he would present a revived version of Supermarket Sweep.
 The first series aired on ITV2 on 9 September 2019 to 4 October 2019.
 The second series aired on 1 September to 19 December 2020, however, the show moved to its original channel ITV.

+In August 2025, while presenting This Morning, Clark made remarks about asylum seekers and illegal immigration that highlighted public concerns over taxpayer costs and limited vetting and monitoring of illegal migrants, which had in some cases been linked to criminal activity, prompting discussion.
+His remarks included claims about the support provided to asylum seekers, which some commentators criticised as misleading and contributing to negative perceptions of immigration.
+He later addressed the matter on Twitter, emphasising nuanced positions on social and political issues.
+His remarks were noted by some commentators in right-wing press as indicative of a shifting media debate and public opinion.
+Other press sources, however, pointed out the mistakes in his comments, such as his claim asylum seekers get free IPads and access to five star hotels, neither of which is provided by the government.